MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 ## Using the Plugin in Windows UWP in VS (without Unity)

-To use the QRTrackingPlugin in VS, you will need toadd reference of the QRTrackingPlugin to the .winmd.
+To use the QRTrackingPlugin in Visual Studio, you will need to add reference of the QRTrackingPlugin to the .winmd.
 You can find the [required files for supported platforms here](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/master/Assets/HoloToolkit-Preview/QRTracker/Plugins/WSA).

 ```cpp
 // MyClass.h